sitepark/fractality/.github/ISSUE_TEMPLATE/bug.md

 <!--
 Before submitting your issue, please ensure you have:
-    * Checked the Fractal documentation: https://fractal.build/guide
+    * Checked the Fractality documentation: https://fractal.build/guide
     * Checked that your issue isn’t already filed: https://github.com/issues?utf8=%E2%9C%93&q=is%3Aissue+user%3Afrctl -->